52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

    b. *Two Point Crossover*

       *Two Point Crossover* utilizes two random points such that the patched path avoids any object that produces a constraint violation in between.

-      The choice of the random points don’t always produce the right crossover points for which we make use of **Patching** (look at the *Route Patching* section)
+      We utilize Route Patching (see the Route Patching section) because the chosen random points don't consistently generate crossover points where connecting them wouldn’t violate constraints.

       .. figure:: /_static/algorithm_genetic/two_point_crossover.png